goseind/gosein.de/_posts/2022-03-29-My-Reverse-Engineering-Challenge-Broken-Password-Safe.md

                                                                        ; 0x3d88
 ```

-Ghidra often times offers a simpler way and allows you to use a GUI instead of the command line.
+Usually we look for the *main* function, so we search for it and select it with `s main` then we use `pd` to print the disasembled function.
+We can now try to figure out what the program does exacly.

+Altough radare2 also offers a grapical user interface with [iaito](https://github.com/radareorg/iaito/) we now want to switch to Ghidra and persue the following steps:

-Step 1: Open Ghidra and create a new poroject, then import the `broken_pwsafe` file and double click it.
+**Step 1: Open Ghidra and create a new poroject, then import the `broken_pwsafe` file and double click it.**

 ![Ghidra_Step_1](/assets/images/Ghidra_Step_1.png)

-Step 2: Ghidra asks you if you want to analyse the file, click *Yes* and then *Ok*.
+**Step 2: Ghidra asks you if you want to analyse the file, click *Yes* and then *Ok*.**

 ![Ghidra_Step_2](/assets/images/Ghidra_Step_2.png)

-Step 3: Look for the `main` function and click on it.
-Then you'll already be able to see the source code on the right, in this case (Please note, that in some cases the exceutbale is obfuscted and not that simple to read.)
+**Step 3: Look for the `main` function and click on it.
+Then you'll already be able to see the source code on the right, in this case.** *(Please note, that in some cases the exceutbale is obfuscted and not that simple to read.)*

 ![Ghidra_Step_3](/assets/images/Ghidra_Step_3.png)

-As you may have noticed, the challenge of this Capture the Flag is not accessing or reading the source code (as we've seen, we can do this quite easily with the above tools), but to figure out what the program does and how we can access whats inside the password safe.
+As you may have noticed, the challenge of this Capture the Flag is not accessing or reading the source code *(as we've seen, we can do this quite easily with the above tools)*, but to figure out what the program does and how we can access whats inside the password safe *(the flag)*.

 Below we can see the source code in plain text again, ectracted from Ghidra: